juli-ub/projects2026/agents_2026/readme.txt

 --- Orchestration Loop Iteration 2/2 ---
 [Supervisor Decision] Next Step: responder
 [Supervisor Reasoning] The search agent has provided the number of Apple employees in 2024 and the calculation for a 5% layoff.
-Therefore, no further tools are needed.
+Therefore, no further tools are needed.  #Safety was built-in for only 2 LLM calls, should be increased to 3-4 to allow for the second agent/tool to be called.

 --- Compiling Final Answer ---